 Getting to Know NAE

 Since 1938, the Nevada Association of Employers (NAE) has been providing Nevada companies with services and support to help them successfully operate and grow their businesses.
 NAE continues to offer time-tested services and support for our members.
 All the while, we employ innovative practices that keep our clients at the forefront of the ever-changing business climate.

 NAE currently serves over 400 employers throughout the state of Nevada, and membership is constantly increasing.
 Members includes businesses in manufacturing, energy, finance, service, non-profit, mining, and more.
-NAE supports businesses with as few as three employees and businesses with hundreds of employees.
+NAE supports businesses with as few as one employee and businesses with hundreds of employees.
 NAE provides benefits to Nevada businesses big and small, in a variety of industries, with differing needs and goals.

 The History of NAE

 The employer association concept has a very interesting history.
 Coming to prominence shortly after the Civil War, employer associations were viewed as the conduit between businesses and unions.
 Back then, employer associations called many of the lockouts rather than the employers.

 In 1895, the National Association of Manufacturers was created and with it, the number of employer associations began to increase.
 During the early years of the 20th century, the top 10 employer associations represented more than 15,000 employers in campaigns against unions.
 Employer associations have maintained their place in labor/management relations across the country.
 In the past several decades, many have also taken on the role of human resources support and political lobbying.

 NAE (known formerly as the Reno Employer’s Council and part of the California Association of Employers) was formed in 1938 as an effort to maintain a union-free environment in Downtown Reno.
 In the late 1930’s and throughout the 1940’s, NAE was involved in helping employers stay union free.
 We assisted employers with their campaign efforts and represented them during collective bargaining.